 Operational Key Performance Indicators (KPIs)

-Track metrics that show better collaboration:
+Monitor metrics that reflect stronger collaboration:

-• Reduction in Project Handoff Errors: Fewer miscommunications between departments.
+- Reduction in Project Handoff Errors: Fewer miscommunications between departments.

 Behavioral Observations